ronmarc97/veus-code/README.md

 ## Getting Started

-The main() program read a sequential data on the standard input, waiting for that indefinitely, then decoding and printing the RDW-CV and RDW-SD values.
+The main() program in the /source file read a sequential data on the standard input, waiting for that indefinitely, then decoding and printing the RDW-CV and RDW-SD values.

 ## Running the code